 - Rarely, some fluid swelling (effusion) of the knee joint.

 How is chondromalacia patellae diagnosed?

-Usually, a provisional diagnosis is made from your symptoms plus a doctor's examination of the knee.
-This will be a working diagnosis rather than a definite one, because the cartilage cannot be seen without further tests (see below).
-In this situation, where there is no proof of chondromalacia, some doctors call the pain patellofemoral pain syndrome or anterior knee pain.
-This does not matter, as the treatment will be the same at this point (see below).
+Usually, a provisional diagnosis of chondromalacia patellae is made from the symptoms plus an examination of the knee.
+This is a clinical diagnosis because the cartilage cannot be seen without further tests (see below).
+In this situation, where there is no proof of chondromalacia, some doctors call the pain "patellofemoral pain syndrome" or "anterior knee pain".
+The title does not matter as treatment will be the same at this point (see below).

-Often, no tests are needed, as treatment can be started on the basis of a working diagnosis of chondromalacia.
+Usually no tests are needed as treatment can be started on the basis of a working diagnosis of chondromalacia.

 Tests may be used in some situations, either to confirm the diagnosis or to rule out other causes.
-For example, if the diagnosis is not clear, or if symptoms do not improve after treatment.
-Tests which may be used are:
+For example, if the diagnosis is not clear, or if symptoms do not improve after treatment, tests may be requested.
+These may include: